 The general rule in picking the right Tanzania safari is to consider whether you want to experience the famous northern circuit or the quieter southern counterpart.

-The general rule is to choose whether you would like your Tanzania safari holiday in the North or South.
-The northern circuit is the famous stomping ground of the Wildebeest Great Migration and attracts the highest concentration of predators in Africa.
-Combine a trip to the Serengeti with a few nights on top of the Ngorongoro Crater or along the shores of Lake Manyara to witness Tanzania's absolutely phenomenal big game regions.
-Alternatively, you could head to the southern circuit on your Tanzania safari holiday to experience the country’s charming ‘off the beaten track’ reserves, such as Ruaha National Park and the Selous Game Reserve.
+The northern circuit includes the Serengeti National Park.
+This is the famous stomping ground of the Wildebeest Great Migration, which attracts the highest concentration of predators in Africa.
+You could combine time here with a few nights on top of the Ngorongoro Crater or along the shores of Lake Manyara to witness Tanzania's absolutely phenomenal big-game regions.
+Alternatively, you could head to the southern circuit on your Tanzania safari holiday to experience the country’s charming ‘off-the-beaten-track’ wildlife regions, such as Ruaha National Park and the Selous Game Reserve.

-As well as offering the iconic African safari, Tanzania also has some superb specialist experiences, from mobile camping to privately guided photographic safari courses.
-For safari aficionados, we suggest heading off to western Tanzania to encounter the chimps in Mahale Mountains National Park and to thrill in the wild appeal of Katavi – parks that receive very few visitors indeed yet make for a fantastic safari holiday.
+As well as offering an iconic African safari holiday, Tanzania supplies superb and unique experiences, from mobile camping to privately guided photographic safari courses.
+For safari aficionados, we suggest heading off to western Tanzania to encounter the chimps in Mahale Mountains National Park and to thrill in the wild appeal of Katavi – these are parks that receive very few visitors indeed yet make for a fantastic safari holiday.

-Just off Tanzania’s coast lies Zanzibar with its fascinating history and exceptional beaches.
+Just off Tanzania’s coast lies Zanzibar, with its fascinating history and exceptional beaches.
 If you’d like to combine bush and beach, this idyllic island is best visited at the end of your Tanzania safari holiday.
-Other stunning islands off the coast include Pemba to the north and Mafia to the south – holiday destinations primarily for keen divers - while the sprawling city of Dar Es Salaam provides a fascinating distraction thanks to its many museums and vibrant art galleries.
+Other stunning islands off the coast include Pemba to the north and Mafia to the south – both are ideal diving holiday destinations.
+And the sprawling city of Dar Es Salaam provides a fascinating distraction thanks to its many museums and vibrant art galleries.